dropil/dropil-chain-info-docs/docs/getting-started/validator.md

 * **VALIDATOR_PUB_KEY**: This is the result of the command `dropd tendermint show-validator` that you ran in the previous step.
 The address will be in the `dropvalconspub` format.
 * **AMOUNT**: Amount of Drops to self delegate for staking represented in udrop (1 Drop = 1,000,000 udrop)
 * **FEE**: The fee paid for the current transaction.
-  * Recommended: `2000000`udrop (2 Drops)
+  * Recommended: `20000`udrop (0.02 Drops)
 * **MIN_SELF_DELEGATION**: A stritly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
-A min-self-delegation of 1 means your validator will never have a self-delegation lower than 1drop, or 1000000udrop.
+A min-self-delegation of 1 means your validator will never have a self-delegation lower than 1 Drop, or 1000000udrop.

 The following parameters cannot be changed after creating a validator.
 Commission rates are one of the top factors that delegators consider before choosing a validator to delegate their Drops to.